griffinfoster/griffinfoster.github.io/about/index.md

 layout: page
 title: Griffin Foster
 tags: [about]
-date: 2019-06-05
+date: 2020-04-20
 ---

-I am a reseach engineer at [Zendar](http://www.zendar.io) where I work on SAR for automotive use.
+I am a reseach engineer at [Zendar](http://www.zendar.io) where I work on synthetic aperture radar (SAR) for automotive use.
 Previously, I was a radio astronomer.
 My research was focused on the detection of rare and anomalous signals with applied machine learning and signal processing techniques, primarily fast radio bursts (FRBs) and techno-signatures from intelligent, extra-terrestrial sources.

 ### Academic History